10 Tips When Facing Divorce | Divorce and Family Lawyer Monmouth County NJ

 9. Stay with your children if you are seeking custody.
 Do not leave your home without your children if you want primary residential custody and have been their primary caregiver.

 10. Retain a therapist for your children.
-Divorce takes an emotional toll on all involved, and kids often benefit greatly from professional counseling.
+The divorce takes an emotional toll on all involved, and kids often benefit greatly from professional counseling.
 Their stability and well-being must be kept in the forefront throughout divorce proceedings.

 Protecting your relationships and financial well-being may call for many more proactive steps.
-If you are facing or seriously considering divorce in New Jersey, we encourage you to request a free initial consultation with Corinne Campi, Esquire LLC, a respected firm with full-service offices in Spring Lake, NJ.
+If you are facing or seriously considering divorce in New Jersey, we encourage you to request a free initial consultation with Corinne Campi, Esquire LLC, a respected firm with full-service offices in Spring Lake NJ.
+We proudly offer experienced family law, divorce mediation, and child custody services to families throughout Monmouth and Ocean County NJ.